 In the above environment it is hard to predict the impact on asset prices due to the level of uncertainty.
 Such environments tend to create conditions for abrupt asset price volatility spikes.
-The Fund invests in International Bonds and Equities which are sensitive to negative Global or Regional Macro-economic Developments.
+The Fund invests in Greek Equities which can be more sensitive to negative Global or Regional Macro-economic Developments.